Courses

 Music Production and Computers

-In this course, students work with experienced faculty learning techniques for music and audio production using Digital Audio Workstation software like Ableton, Logic, and Reaper.
-Students engage in critical listening and work on daily creative projects culminating in a concert of student work at the end of the week.
+In this course, students work with experienced faculty to learn techniques for music and audio production using Digital Audio Workstation software like Ableton, Logic, and Reaper.
+Students engage in critical listening and work on daily creative projects, culminating in a concert of student work at the end of the week.
 Topics and techniques covered in the class include Sound Synthesis, Sample Manipulation, Songwriting and Arranging, Mixing and Mastering.

 - -